OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 # WIP: Plant Watering System
+## A real world project, hardward and software

 We want to interface a Moisture/Humidity/Temperature sensor (https://www.adafruit.com/product/1298) with a solenoid valve (https://www.adafruit.com/product/997), to irrigate the plants in need.